Laatste update: 20 mei 2026

 • The edges of the screen

-Never use harsh cleaning agents or water.
-A slightly damp cloth is sufficient.
+Never use aggressive cleaning agents or water.
+A lightly damp cloth is the maximum.
 For the ports, use a soft brush or compressed air.

 6. Use original accessories

-Cheap counterfeit cables and chargers may seem like a cost-saving measure, but they'll ultimately cost you more.
-They often deliver unstable power, which damages the battery and motherboard.
+Cheap counterfeit cables and chargers seem like a saving, but ultimately cost you more.
+They often provide unstable power, which damages the battery and motherboard.
 Therefore, always buy MFi-certified (Made for iPhone/iPad) accessories.
-They're a bit more expensive, but they significantly extend the lifespan of your device.
+They are slightly more expensive, but significantly extend the lifespan of your device.

 7. Reset regularly: a fresh start

-Just like a computer, an iPad slows down over time due to accumulated temporary files and cache.
-A monthly restart can work wonders.
-Hold the power button, slide to power off, and restart.
-For persistent problems, you can perform a soft reset through the settings.
+Just like a computer, an iPad becomes slower over time due to accumulated temporary files and cache.
+A monthly restart works wonders.
+Press and hold the power button, slide to power off, and restart.
+For stubborn problems, you can perform a soft reset via the settings.

-Despite all the care, there comes a time when replacement makes more sense than muddling through.
+Despite all the care, there comes a time when replacement is more logical than limping along.
 This is usually when:

 • The battery lasts less than 4 hours